 Do you want your teenager to join a thriving and steadily growing industry that will offer many job prospects when they graduate from college?
-If you are like any other parent that is concerned with ensuring their child’s future employability, the answer is, undoubtedly, a resounding ‘yes’.
+If you are like most other parents the answer is, undoubtedly, a resounding ‘yes’.

 Hospitality is one such industry, having experienced solid growth over the past decade and projected to keep on flourishing in the next 10 years due to the increasing number of international travelers, which is forecasted to reach 1,3 billion by 2030.
 An additional 100 million jobs are expected in hospitality industry worldwide by 2028, representing a wide array of career options for recent graduates.